 This is where the difference is sharpest:

 A small business that creates 10 contracts per year spends $390–$990+ on LegalZoom (before any attorney review).
-The same 10 contracts on Contract.diy cost as little as $3.30 on the Pro plan — or $0 if you stay within the free credits and occasional packs.
+The same 10 contracts on Contract.DIY cost as little as $3.30 on the Pro plan — or as low as $2.90 on a credit pack.

 When LegalZoom makes sense